 7. At the point where the park forks, take the left fork.
 A little further along the dirt track becomes a concrete footpath.

 Off leash opportunity ends just before the concrete footpath.

-8. Follow the footpath downhill until it reaches a street (Beasley Street).
+8. Follow the footpath downhill until it reaches a main street (Beasley Street).
 Cross Beasley Street at the point where there is a small pedestrian island, and then head uphill into the street you can see nearly directly ahead (Pascoe Street).
-Walk on the right hand side of Pascoe Street to use the concrete footpath.
+Walk on the right hand side of Pascoe Street using the concrete footpath.